ahicks92/fastnet/specification.md

 If a client receives a positive integer on the heartbeat channel, it is to immediately echo it back to the server.
 If a server receives a negative integer on the heartbeat channel, it is to immediately echo it back to the client.
 In all other cases, the client and/or server must do nothing and ignore the packet.
-Zero must be considered positive.

 Connections must be considered broken in one of two cases:

-- If the transport is connection-based and provides a mechanism for determining if the connection is dropped, and this mechanism reports that this is the case.
+- If the transport reports that the connection is broken for any reason, i.e. TCP closed or the operating system lost the network.

 - If one end of the connection does not receive a heartbeat within a user-specified timeout whose default value must be 20 seconds and whose minimum must be no less than 1 second.
 For this purpose, implementations must consider both echoed heartbeats and sent heartbeats to be equivalent.

 Both the client and the server must report broken connections to the application without delay.
 Servers must also begin behaving as though the client had not connected in the first place; all packets save connection requests and queries must be ignored.

-The implementation must send heartbeats to the other end of the connection with an interval no greater than once a second.
+The implementation must send heartbeats to the other end of the connection with an interval no greater than 500 MS.
-The heartbeat interval must be automatically adjusted such that a minimum of 20 heartbeats are sent to the other end of the connection before the connection timeout is reached.
+The implementation must always respond to heartbeats instantly.

 Implementations are required to provide packet round-trip estimation without violating this specification or using extra channels for their protocol implementations.
 The default round-trip time must be 200 MS.
 The most basic conforming algorithm for packet estimation is to use this default, but it is suggested that implementations take advantage of the heartbeat channel to perform a smarter estimate.

 ##Determining Payload MTU##

 Packets:

 ```
 reset_mtu_count = (-3:i16 | -4:i16) 0:u8
 mtu_count_was_reset = (-3:i16 | -4:i16) 1:u8